juju/docs/src/en/charms-resources.md

 Title: Resources
+TODO:  Improve examples

-# Resources
+# Juju Resources

-A *resource* is additional content/files that a charm needs in order to run.
+A Juju *resource* is additional content/files that a charm needs in order to run.

-Juju has 3 levels of understanding for what a resource is:
+There are three ways to examine resources:

  1. Charm resources
  1. Application resources
  1. Unit resources

-Each of these will be looked at below.
+Each of these will be explained below.

+Also see [Developer resources][developer-resources] in the Charm developer guide.

 ## Charm resources